SurajKande/python_packaging/README.md

 In your AWS account, you need to setup an S3 bucket configured for website hosting, as well as a Cloudfront distribution for serving the content in your S3 bucket over a secure (HTTPS) connection, which is required by pip (by default).

-- Install the s3pypi command line tool by running
+- Install the s3pypi command line tool by running :
 	`$ (sudo) pip install -U s3pypi`

 - in your console.
-If everything goes well, you should be able to run the s3pypi command line tool now:
+If everything goes well, you should be able to run the s3pypi command line tool now :
 	`$ s3pypi -v`

-- In order to upload your package to your repository, cd to the root directory of your project, and run:
+- In order to upload your package to your repository, cd to the root directory of your project, and run :
 	```$ s3pypi --bucket pypi.example.com```

-- Install your packages using pip by pointing the --extra-index-url to your subdomain:
+- Install your packages using pip by pointing the --extra-index-url to your subdomain :
 	`$ pip install my-project --extra-index-url https://pypi.example.com/`

  [source](https://www.novemberfive.co/blog/opensource-pypi-package-repository-tutorial):